 Assemblyman Troy Singleton has devoted his life to public service in government, political, and policy posts at all levels.
 His rapid rise to the highest levels of management in the New Jersey Legislature and as an elected official is a testament to his widely praised talent for assessing, developing, and implementing legislative responses to major public policy challenges.

-Assemblyman Singleton graduated with a degree in business administration and finance from Rowan University.
+Troy graduated with a degree in business administration and finance from Rowan University.
 He began his career as Legislative Director for New Jersey Assemblymen Herb Conaway and Jack Conners in the district he would come to represent.
-He was honored to then serve as Deputy Executive Director of the New Jersey General Assembly Majority Office under the highly respected Assembly Speaker Joseph J. Roberts, Jr.
+He was honored to then serve as Deputy Executive Director of the New Jersey General Assembly Majority Office and Chief of Staff under the highly respected Assembly Speaker Joseph J. Roberts, Jr.

-Along with this busy career, he is a devoted husband and father of three who has long included personal involvement in community and politics as essential components of his life.
-He is a past board member of Rowan University, the Boys & Girls Club of Camden County, the Garden States Arts Foundation, the Trenton Civilian Emergency Response Team, and a volunteer coach with the Pennsauken Youth Athletic Association.
-He has also served as a Commissioner on the New Jersey Turnpike Authority.
-He currently serves as a Commissioner on the Burlington County Bridge Commission, as Co-Chair of New Leaders Council New Jersey, and as a member of the Burlington County Democratic Committee, Phi Beta Sigma Fraternity Inc. (Kappa Upsilon Sigma Chapter), and the VFW Post #3020 Men’s Auxiliary.
+Along with this busy career, Troy is a devoted husband and father of three who has long included personal involvement in his community as an essential component of his life.
+He is a past board member of Rowan University, the Boys & Girls Club of Camden County, New Jersey Council for the Humanities, the Burlington County Library Foundation, and the VFW Post #3020 Men’s Auxiliary, the Garden States Arts Foundation, the Trenton Civilian Emergency Response Team, and a volunteer coach with the Pennsauken Youth Athletic Association.
+Troy has also served as a Commissioner on the New Jersey Turnpike Authority.
+He currently serves as a Commissioner on the Burlington County Bridge Commission, as Co-Chair of New Leaders Council New Jersey, and as a member of Phi Beta Sigma Fraternity Inc.

 Want to learn more about Troy Singleton?